-Abbreviations= PPAM Aid= Pneumatic Post Amputation Mobility Aid
+Abbreviations= PPAM Aid= Pneumatic Post Amputation Mobility Aid inclusion of PPAM aid here indicates it has been used without the walking frame for compression therapy only

 3.2 Early Walking Aids

 The types of Early Walking Aids (EWA) used in 2010-2015 are shown in table 22.
 Note that these figures relate to the number of devices used: if a single amputee used more than one type of EWA, both would appear in the table.